The 9 Elements of Company Culture

 These elements gives your business its character, and your employees an understanding of how things are done, but most importantly, why they are done that way.

-If you want to refresh your culture or starting implementing a unique company culture, these core elements are the guiding areas that should help you build a culture that can withstand change, and ultimately enable your business to have engaged people.
+If you want to refresh your culture or start implementing a unique company culture, these core elements are the guiding areas that should help you build a culture that can withstand change, and ultimately enable your business to have engaged people.

 1) Vision & Values